microsoft/vscode-docker/README.md

 ### Generating Docker files

 You can add Docker files to your workspace by opening the Command Palette (<kbd>F1</kbd>) and using **Docker: Add Docker Files to Workspace** command.
-The command will generate `Dockerfile` and `.dockerignore` files and add them to your workspace.
-The command will also query you if you want the Docker Compose files added as well; this is optional.
+The command will generate a `Dockerfile` and `.dockerignore` file and add them to your workspace.
+The command will also ask you if you want to add Docker Compose files as well, but this is optional.

-The extension recognizes workspaces that use most popular development languages (C#, Node.js, Python, Ruby, Go, and Java) and customizes generated Docker files accordingly.
+The extension can scaffold Docker files for most popular development languages (C#, Node.js, Python, Ruby, Go, and Java) and customizes the generated Docker files accordingly.
+When these files are created, we also create the necessary artifacts to provide first-class debugging support for Node.js, Python, and .NET (C#).

 ### Docker view